otv1/vue-property-decorator-to-vue-3-setup-api/README.md

       --version      Show version number
   -p, --path         The path to the file or directory to convert

   -d, --destination  Specify the path to the destination directory.
-Defaults to
-                     the current path.
+                     Defaults to the current path.
   -v, --vue          Set the Vue target version.
-By default, it is set to 2.
-Use
+By default, it is set to
-                     3 to convert to Vue 3.
+                     2. Use 3 to convert to Vue 3.
 The difference is related to v-model.
-  -g, --grouping     Activate the grouping of declarations for refs/reactive.
+  -g, --grouping     Activate the grouping of declarations for refs/
+                     reactive.

-  -n, --no-comment   Disable the inclusion of informative comments within the
+  -n, --no-comment   Disable the inclusion of informative comments within
-                     JavaScript code for importing the modelWrapper.
+                     the JavaScript code for importing the modelWrapper.
 ```
 ### More example:
 ```
-vue-convert --path . --destination "./exportfolder" --vue 3 --g -no-comment
+vue-convert --path . --destination "./exportfolder" --vue 3 -g -n
 ```

 ## Disclaimer